 Why should you get Citi Diamond Preferred?

-Again, like with the Simplicity card, there’s no welcome bonus, points, miles or cash back to earn with this card.
+Again, like with the Simplicity card, there’s no points, miles or cash back to earn with this card.

 Recommended credit score